juliuskrah/spring-profiles/README.md

 [![Build Status](https://travis-ci.org/juliuskrah/spring-profiles.svg?branch=master)](https://travis-ci.org/juliuskrah/spring-profiles)

 # Spring Profiles Project
+The Spring Profiles project demonstates how you can setup a Spring Boot project that connects to a variety of backend databases (Relational and NoSQL).
+This uses the `Profiles` provided by the Spring Framework.

+In this regard you can easily switch between backends when deploying the web application using a variety of mechanisms.
+The supported mechanisms are:
+1. CommandLine arguments
+2. Configuration file settings (`.properties` and `.yaml`)
+3. Programmatic setup
+4. JVM properties
+5. System environment properties

+With the exception of the programmatic setup, you can switch profiles easily without changing source code and re-compiling.

+The supported backends used in this project are:
+1. H2 database
+2. MySQL database
+3. PostgreSQL database
+4. MongoDB database

+You can extend this simple application to support any backend of your choice by implementing `com.jipasoft.repository.UserRepository`.

 ## Quick Start
 This section contains the pre-requisite to run the application, how to run the application and how to use some of the application features.